chrisfishbob/seville/README.md

 A C-family bytecode-compiled language in pure Go, no libraries, no parser generators, no nothing!

 (Note: Still working on this, just been busy with school, work, job searching, and the Chess engine!)
+(Note^2: There's a good amount of work in a local dev branch that's not here, because I need to fix a couple thing when I circle back)
+(Note^3): Does anyone actually read this?
+Hello?
+Hi mom!

 ## Hello World!